 Our range of programmable controllers all have remote access capability, so you can control and monitor your facility 24/7.

-With the remote operation function any number of facilities can be controlled and monitored from your computer, tablet or via our App.
+With the remote operation function any number of facilities can be controlled and monitored from your computer, or via our mobile App.
 From a computer simply login directly via your browser using our web-server where the controller display is mirrored on your computer.
 True duplex operation that allows real-time control and troubleshooting of all operating functions, including status reports, trend graphs and automatic alerts by email or text messages.

 In terms of connecting your controller, this can be achieved via a wired Ethernet cable, WIFI signal, or by using a wireless connection with a compatible 3G or 4G router.

 By constantly monitoring the pH of the water and the activity of the sanitizer, Chemical Automation makes it possible to maintain clean and safe water at all times with a significant reduction in the cost of chemicals, maintenance and repairs.

 It is now recognized as a must for all commercial and public pools and spas, as well as for quality residential installations.

 is used to monitor the Oxidation-Reduction Potential in the water produced by a true oxidizer, like ozone, or an oxidizing sanitizer, like chlorine or bromine.

 The ORP MENU includes selection of the control mode (Off, Manual, Auto or Timer), sensor calibration (1, 2 or 3 points), set-point level, high and low alarms, shocking and chemical saver programs.
 It also displays the run time for the current feed event and cumulative run time.
 Shock treatment can be initiated manually or under programmable weekly or multi-weekly schedules.